WilsonZheng/Web-App-NodeJS/README.md

 3. In terminal, run "git init", then "git remote add origin https://github.com/WilsonZheng/Web-App-NodeJS.git"
 4. Then run "git pull origin master"
 5. Now the local and remote repositories will be the same
+6. So now to check in the code, first use source control tab to check in to local repository, then in Terminal run "git push origin master" to push it to remote repository.